Clergy

 (847) 205-9982, ext.
 204

-For over two decades Rabbi Sidney Helbraun has provided his vision to Temple Beth-El, creating a community where opportunities for study, worship and action continue to grow.
+For three decades, Rabbi Sidney Helbraun has provided his vision to Temple Beth-El, creating a community where opportunities for study, worship and action continue to grow.
 He is proud that TBE members participate in a wide range of activities and are active leaders in the Chicagoland Jewish community.

 Rabbi Helbraun is accessible and engaged in the life of his congregation.
 He is a caring and compassionate man, who reaches out in times of sickness and health, sorrow and joy.
 He is a gifted teacher and speaker, who finds fulfillment in bringing the values of Judaism to life, and an active leader, who takes on responsibilities within the Chicagoland Rabbinic community, as well as in Northbrook.